 Skip to main content

 vCluster allows you to sync custom resources from the virtual cluster to the host cluster.
-This allows you to sync arbitrary resources that are by default not synced by vCluster.
-This only works for resources that have a custom resource definition in the host cluster.
+This is useful for syncing resources that are not included in the default sync behavior.

 Only Namespace-Scoped Resource